emredalkiran/node-express-typescript/README.md

-# store-finder
+# node-express-typescript
-A SaaS solution to provide store locator widget to any web based application
+A boilerplate project template to build API servers using Node.js, Express.js and MongoDB with TypeScript and session based authentication.